On this page

 - Helping a destitute person with homelessness

-This information is for professionals working in housing and homelessness.
+This information is for professionals working in housing and homelessness in Northern Ireland.

 Duty to protect homeless applicant’s property